graphhopper/directions-api-java-client/README.md

 # Optimized client

-We also have an hand-crafted API client (`client-optimized`) for the Matrix and Routing API.
+We also have an hand-crafted API client (`client-hc`) for the Matrix and Routing API.
 Which are much more memory efficient e.g. for large matrices.

 <dependency>
   <groupId>com.graphhopper</groupId>